Location

 The video below shows the steel reventment during storm conditions.
 Notice how the steel reventment in the foreground and the stone gabion in the background help absorb the energy of the waves.
 However, they are not enough to stop the sea from reaching the base of the soft boulder clay cliffs.

-You can view more Internet Geography videos at our video site (opens in a new window/tab).
+You can view more Internet Geography videos on our video area.

 Beach material is being transported south along the Holderness Coast by longshore drift.
 In Hornsea sand has accumulated where protection exists.
 This is because the groynes provide a barrier to sediment transportation.
 This has reduced erosion along the front of the town but increased rates are evident further south where the defences stop.
 The video below demonstrates this.

-You can view more Internet Geography videos at our video site (opens in a new window/tab).
+You can view more Internet Geography videos on our video area.